LuceusXylian/BausteinEditor/README.md

 ### Running the Demo

-Open the `index.html` file in your browser to see the editor in action.
+To see the editor in action, open the `index.html` file in your browser.
+Alternatively, visit the [GitHub Pages Demo](https://luceusxylian.github.io/BausteinEditor/).
-Or open in Github Page: https://luceusxylian.github.io/BausteinEditor/

 ## Contributing